pyTMD/pyTMD/doc/source/background/Reference-Systems.rst

 The :math:`xy` plane is also called the equatorial plane.

 Geodetic coordinates (longitude :math:`\lambda`, latitude :math:`\varphi`, and height :math:`h`) are used to describe the position of a point on the Earth with respect to a defined ellipsoid.
-Changing the terrestial reference system can involve both translations and rotations of the reference system :cite:p:`Urban:2013vl`.
+Changing the terrestrial reference system can involve both translations and rotations of the reference system :cite:p:`Urban:2013vl`.
 This involves converting from a geographic coordinate system into a Cartesian coordinate system, and then performing matrix transformations [:ref:`Equation 2.1 <eq:2.1>`].

 .. math::